 School based training is organised according to the nationally fixed curricula and assessment frameworks.
 VET-teacher candidates do have to comply with specific qualification requirements and do have to follow a three-year induction phase.
 The Training Institute of National Education (Institut de formation de l’éducation nationale, IFEN) created in 2015 is responsible for the organisation of the induction phase as well as for the continuous professional development of VET teachers.

-With the dual-track approach to learning, learners attend courses at vocational schools on a part-time basis in parallel to host company training.
-The remaining time is spent with practical learning at a host company.
+With the dual-track approach to learning, learners attend courses at vocational schools on a part-time basis in combination with practical training at a host company.
 Tertiary-level professional education (PE) also combines classroom instruction with work-based training, thereby ensuring a smooth transition from dual-track VET programmes.